 Fish meal.
 Purina ONE includes fish meal further down the list, providing some animal-sourced protein and a small amount of omega-3s.
 Iams has no dedicated omega-3 source, so neither formula excels here — but Purina ONE at least has a trace contribution.

 Price accessibility.
 Purina ONE is often the cheapest name-brand cat food on the shelf, sometimes undercutting even Iams by a dollar or two per bag.
-For owners on the tightest budget, that difference matters — though the 6-point quality gap suggests the savings aren't worth it.
+For owners on the tightest budget, that difference matters — though Iams's cleaner formula at the same C/58 score suggests the savings aren't worth much.

 Availability.
 Both brands are everywhere — grocery stores, big box retailers, pharmacies — but Purina ONE tends to have slightly wider shelf presence in convenience and dollar stores.
 If accessibility is the top priority, both deliver, though Iams is nearly as easy to find.
 Shop on Amazon →